learn-co-curriculum/react-hooks-props-destructuring/README.md

 In this example, we're **destructuring** the `props` object in the parameter in this function, which will have `title`, `posterSrc`, and `genres` as keys.
-Destructuring allows us to take the **keys from the props object** and assign them to **variables with the same name**.
+Destructuring allows us to take the **keys from the props object** and assign them to **variables with the same names**.
 That way, in our JSX, we don't have to use `props.whatever` everywhere — we can just access the value directly!

 Another benefit of destructuring props is that it makes it easier to tell what